uchicago-dsi/uchicago-bead-challenge-validation-tool/README.md

 ## Development

 If you find a bug or wish to highlight an issue, please use the github tools above.
 If you wish to help with development of this project, please submit a pull request which describes the code changes that you are making and why.

+I also put together notes for building, testing, and publishing code.
+I'll find somewhere better for them tomorrow.
+# Dev notes:
+## Making a testing, dev, and packaging env
+python -m venv .venv
+conda deactivate
+source .venv/bin/activate
+python -m pip install --upgrade pip python -m pip install -e .[dev] python -m pip install build python -m pip install twine python -m pip install "setuptools>=61.0" python -m pip install "setuptools-scm" python -m pip install wheel
+## Building the package
+rm -rf dist/ *.egg-info
+python -m build
+### Testing a build
+deactivate
+python -m venv .testenv
+source .testenv/bin/activate
+python -m pip install --upgrade pip python -m pip install dist/bead_inspector-0.0.post1-py3-none-any.whl
+# then try running the code with the built version
+bead_inspector ../path/to/csv_dir
+if all good, you can deactivate and delete the env deactivate rm -r .testenv
+And just make a new one next time you need one (it only takes a minute or two).
+## Tagging a release
+git checkout -b my_feature_branch git add src/stuff.py tests/test_stuff.py
+git commit -m "Prepare for 0.1.0 release" git push feature_branch
+# do the PR + merge step on GitHub
+git checkout main
+git pull
+git tag -a v0.1.0 -m "Release version 0.1.0" git push origin v0.1.0\
+then build the package again
+rm -r dist
+python -m build
+you can install and test the build if you like (as shown above), and when you're content, you, well, Matt Triano can push it up to PyPI via this command twine upload dist/*
+(an API key is required hence it being a Matt Triano thing ATM, but we can sort that out)

 **Note** This repo uses [pre-commit](https://pre-commit.com/) hook, please install by typing `pre-commit install`.